 They want to make sure visitors get to the right part of their site, based on their geographic location.
 By simplifying the homepage and removing excess text, it’s super simple for people to choose the right service area – so simple it’s hard to do anything else, which is the point!

-Here are a few of the most common design elements you should know about that help guide your eyes:
+Here are a few of the most common web design elements you should know about that help guide your eyes:

 Large things draw more attention than small things – meaning people tend to focus on bigger elements first.
 Using different sized text and images on your website let your visitors know what’s important and what they should focus on first.